-In the case of normalizing, the crystal grains of the steel can be refined in a slightly faster cooling.
+In the case of normalizing, the crystal grains of the steel can be refined in slightly faster cooling.
 Not only does it achieve satisfactory strength, but it also significantly improves toughness (AKV value).
 Reduce the tendency of the member to crack.
 Some low-alloy hot-rolled steel sheets, low-alloy steel forgings and castings, after normalizing treatment, the comprehensive mechanical properties of the material can be greatly improved.
 It also improves the cutting performance.

 Annealing can reduce the hardness.
 Improve machinability.
 Eliminate residual stresses.
 Stable size and reduced tendency to crack and crack.
 Refine grains, adjust tissue, and eliminate tissue defects.
 Uniform material organization and composition, improve material properties or prepare tissue for future heat treatment.

 Think about it: you cooked the food but it was too hot.
 So you have to put it aside.
 Let it be cold and eat.
-Annealing is like this
+Annealing is like this.

 Only the normalizing cooling rate is slightly faster and the production cycle is short.
 Because normalizing is like cooling down.
 It is often faster to eat, that is, to get products faster.
 So, when annealing and normalizing can also meet the performance requirements of parts. we can use normalizing as much as possible.

 If annealing and normalizing are brothers, then quenching and tempering are good partners who will never leave.

 Quenching.
 It is to heat the metal above the critical point.
-At this time, the structure and state of the metal will change – austenitizing.
+Now, the structure and state of the metal will change – austenitizing.
 We need to keep warm for a certain amount of time to let the metal make this change.
 It is then cooled at a temperature greater than the critical cooling rate.
 To get a metastable martensite structure or a lower bainite structure.

 This method of rapid cooling is usually like this.
 After quenching, a martensite structure is obtained.
 But the internal structure of this organizational state is extremely unbalanced.
 Although the hardness is high, the plasticity and toughness are poor.
 It is also brittle.
-Therefore, the quenched metal will not be shipped as a finished product.
+So, the quenched metal will not be shipped as a finished product.
 This product that cannot be reworked is like a mobile phone screen.
 For example, the mobile phone screen is fragile metal.
 No one will want it.